The Role of API Gateways in Modern Mortgage Lending Platforms

 The mortgage industry's API security challenges include:

-Regulatory data requirements.
-GLBA, state privacy laws, and CFPB guidelines mandate specific protections for borrower data in transit and at rest.
-An API that transmits unencrypted Social Security numbers between systems doesn't just create a security risk.
+• Regulatory data requirements.
+GLBA Safeguards, state privacy laws, and CFPB guidelines mandate specific protections for borrower data in transit and at rest.
+An API that transmits unencrypted Social Security numbers between systems does not just create a security risk.
 It creates a regulatory violation.

-Third-party integration volume.
+• Third-party integration volume.
 The average mortgage operation connects to credit bureaus, income verification services, appraisal management companies, flood certification providers, title companies, investors, and compliance monitoring tools.
 Each connection expands your attack surface.
+Many of those integrations were built years apart, using different authentication approaches, and have never been centrally audited.

-Legacy system persistence.
+• Legacy system persistence.
 Many mortgage companies still run integrations built on older protocols that predate modern API security standards.
-The ICE Encompass SDK sunset is forcing migration, but companies running other legacy integrations may have similar exposure without a similar deadline forcing action.
+The ICE Encompass SDK sunset is forcing migration, but lenders running other legacy integrations may have similar exposure without a similar deadline forcing action.

 Five Business Benefits of API Gateways Beyond Security